| Alzheimer’s Research and Education for the L.A. Community |

 Developing new genetic approaches to study Alzheimer’s disease.
 We are pioneering methods to determine genetic risk factors for Alzheimer’s disease and using this information to develop treatments.

-The generosity of our donors allows the Mary S. Easton Center for Alzheimer's Disease Research at UCLA to honor its commitment to:
+The generosity of our donors allows the Mary S. Easton Center for Alzheimer's Research and Care at UCLA to honor its commitment to:

 improve the quality of life for patients through compassionate care